ochafik/rpi-raspbian-bazel/README.md

 # This only needs to be run once
 docker run --rm --privileged multiarch/qemu-user-static:register --reset

-docker run --rm -ti ochafik/rpi-raspbian-bazel
+docker run --rm -ti ochafik/rpi-raspbian-bazel /bin/bash
-# bazel is in the PATH!
+# bazel is in the PATH of this container, enjoy!
 ```

 # Re-building the Raspberry Pi image: